adv-panda/xaidesreg/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to XAI-DESReg documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+XAI-DESReg is an open-source library focusing on implementing state-of-the-art techniques for dynamic regressor and ensemble selection.
+This project is under active development.
+Contributions are welcomed through its GitHub page: https://github.com/adv-panda/infodesreg

 .. note::